 Celebrating a performance and academic career spanning five decades, Dr. Gradone began at Manhattan School of Music Preparatory Program while in high school.
 Upon graduation, he attended the Dartmouth College Summer Music Program on full scholarship meeting resident composers Aaron Copland, Carlos Chavez, and Henry Cowell.
 Undergraduate studies at Manhattan School with the principal trumpet of the Metropolitan Opera Orchestra, Mel Broiles, William Vacchiano and the entire trumpet section of the New York Philharmonic, performances under Jonel Perlea, music history classes with Dr. Fritz Kramer, resident musicologist at Lincoln Center, conducting with Anton Coppola, and music theory with Justine Shir-Cliff and Donald Rauscher.
 At the Catholic University of America, in Washington, D.C., he was under the guidance of Gregorian Chant specialist, Ruth Steiner, and trumpeter, Lloyd Geisler.
 Doctoral studies at New York University included graduate class visitations by Leontyne Price, Harold C. Schonberg, James Levine, and oral history interviews with Enoch Light.

-At CCM, Dr.Gradone uses computer-assisted classroom instruction via an integrated touch-sensitive SmartBoard in tandem with Sibelius software and music writing and performance programs.
+At CCM, Dr.Gradone uses computer-assisted classroom instruction via an integrated touch-sensitive SmartBoard, Epson interactive projector in tandem with Sibelius software music writing, and digital performance programs.
 He strives to explain and illustrate complex music concepts in simple terms and language through analogy and metaphor.
 Over the years, he has taught classes in all brass instruments, piano, music history, American music, jazz history, world music, electronic music, aural comprehension, basic musicianship, music theory, and jazz ensemble.
-He is honored to share his wide experience connecting learning with life in his classes and with his illustrious colleagues in the Music, Performing Arts, and Music Technologies Department.
+He is honored to share his wide experience connecting learning with life in his classes and with his illustrious colleagues in the Department of Music, Performing Arts, and Music Technologies.